Goal

 Some of the ODBC tools support connecting to an ODBC server without using a data source name (DSN).
 These connections are referred to as DSN-less connections.

-In these DSN-less connections, we can equip both the OAuth Authentication flows such as Authentication providing access token and the Resource Owner Password Credentials to connect to Denodo Platform.
+In these DSN-less connections, we can equip both the OAuth Authentication flows such as Authorization Code Grant, Resource Owner Password Credentials, Client Credentials Grant and Refresh Token flow to connect to Denodo Platform.

 Now, we are going to see how to establish a DSN-less connection to the Denodo Platform using OAuth Authentication from Microsoft Power BI as an example, an ODBC client application.
 Note that we are using the Power BI application for this demonstration on the DSN-less connection, But, Power BI can connect to the Denodo Platform using the ODBC DSN approach as well.